Wrist osteoarthritis: Stage III

-The only treatment option for stage III wrist osteoarthritis is four-corner arthrodesis, as described above in stage II.
-Proximal row carpectomy is not an option, because in stage III patients the capitate is already affected by the osteoarthritis.
-So, this procedure would merely lead to a new painful joint.
+In Stage III wrist osteoarthritis, some surgeons offer patients proximal row carpectomy and interpose some of the wrist capsule to account for the arthritis in the capitate.
+Four-corner arthrodesis, as described above in stage II, is also an option.

 Stage IV

 In this stage there are two surgical treatment options; total wrist arthroplasty and total wrist arthrodesis.

-Total wrist arthrodesis has become the standard surgical treatment for patients with stage IV wrist osteoarthritis.
+Total wrist arthrodesis is the standard surgical treatment for patients with stage IV wrist osteoarthritis.
 During this procedure the carpal bones are all fused together and are then fastened to the distal radius.
-Patients who still want to undertake heavy labor benefit the most of this surgical approach, because after surgery and recovery this is still possible.
-However, the arc of motion is extremely diminished by this type of surgery.
+This procedure eliminates all wrist motion, but heavy labor is still possible.

-The best option for those who wish for a motion-sparing procedure is total wrist arthroplasty.
-However, impact loading should be avoided, an object heavier than 4.5 kg should not be lifted.
-So, this surgical approach has postoperative activity restrictions.
-Nevertheless, patients with a total wrist arthrodesis on one side and a total wrist arthroplasty on the other, prefer the total wrist arthroplasty.
+An option for people who want to maintain some motion, and are willing to avoid using force with the hand, is total wrist arthroplasty.
+There is some evidence that patients with a total wrist arthrodesis on one side and a total wrist arthroplasty on the other, prefer the total wrist arthroplasty.
 The procedure exists of a couple of elements.
 First, the proximal row is removed and the distal row is fastened to the metacarpals.
 Then, one side of the arthroplasty is placed upon the distal row and the other side on the distal radius.
 Additionally, the head of the ulna is removed.
+Arthroplasty can have problems that may lead to another surgery.